Interface Message Processor: History

 The first IMP was delivered to Leonard Kleinrock's group at UCLA on August 30, 1969.
 It used an SDS Sigma 7 host computer.
 Douglas Engelbart's group at the Stanford Research Institute (SRI) received the second IMP on October 1, 1969.
 It was attached to an SDS 940 host.
 The third IMP was installed in University of California, Santa Barbara on November 1, 1969.
-The fourth and final IMP was installed in the University of Utah in December 1969.
+The fourth IMP was installed in the University of Utah in December 1969.
 The first communication test between two systems (UCLA and SRI) took place on October 29, 1969, when a login to the SRI machine was attempted, but only the first two letters could be transmitted.
 The SRI machine crashed upon reception of the 'g' character.
 A few minutes later, the bug was fixed and the login attempt was successfully completed.

 BBN developed a program to test the performance of the communication circuits.
 According to a report filed by Heart, a preliminary test in late 1969 based on a 27-hour period of activity on the UCSB-SRI line found "approximately one packet per 20,000 in error;" subsequent tests "uncovered a 100% variation in this number - apparently due to many unusually long periods of time (on the order of hours) with no detected errors."

-A variant of the IMP existed, called the TIP, which connected terminals as well as computers to the network; it was based on the Honeywell 316, a later version of the 516.
+A variant of the IMP existed, called the TIP (Terminal IMP), which connected terminals (i.e., teletypes) as well as computers to the network; it was based on the Honeywell 316, a later version of the 516.
 Later, some Honeywell-based IMPs were replaced with multiprocessing BBN Pluribus IMPs, but ultimately BBN developed a microprogrammed clone of the Honeywell machine.